aaronburt/guide-aaronburt/docs/install-tailscale.md

 ### Using Proxmox Scripts to install an LXC with Tailscale

 :::info
-This Proxmox script is required to be ran on the WebUI Shell.
+This Proxmox script is required to be run on the WebUI Shell.
 :::

 To utilize Proxmox scripts' Tailscale installation for an LXC: